-Proxima is the name given to ESA astronaut Thomas Pesquet’s six-month mission on the International Space Station to maintain the weightless research laboratory and run scientific experiments for hundreds of researchers on Earth.
+Proxima was the name given to ESA astronaut Thomas Pesquet’s six-month mission on the International Space Station.
+He worked on the weightless research laboratory and ran scientific experiments for hundreds of researchers on Earth.

-Thomas will leave our planet on 17 November 2016 from Baikonur cosmodrome in Kazakhstan on a Soyuz rocket with NASA astronaut Peggy Whitson and commander-cosmonaut Oleg Novitsky.
+Thomas left our planet on 17 November 2016 from Baikonur cosmodrome in Kazakhstan on a Soyuz rocket with NASA astronaut Peggy Whitson and commander-cosmonaut Oleg Novitsky.

-A former airline pilot, Thomas will travel with his two crewmates to arrive at the Space Station with three other astronauts waiting for them.
+A former airline pilot, Thomas travelled with his two crewmates to arrive at the Space Station with three other astronauts waiting for them.

-Science is an important part of the mission.
-Thomas will conduct a wide range of experiments on the Station, an out-of-this world research outpost that serves as a stepping stone for human exploration.
+Science was an important part of the mission.
+Thomas conducted a wide range of experiments on the Station, an out-of-this world research outpost that serves as a stepping stone for human exploration.

-During Proxima, Thomas will perform around 50 scientific experiments for ESA and France’s space agency CNES as well as take part in many research activities for the other Station partners.
+During Proxima, Thomas performed around 50 scientific experiments for ESA and France’s space agency CNES.
+He also took part in many research activities for the other Station partners.

-Education and inspiring youngsters is another core element of Proxima.
-Thomas is determined to make Proxima an exciting adventure for all his followers and work as an ambassador for science- and space-based careers.
+Education and inspiring youngsters was another core element of Proxima.
+Thomas was determined to make Proxima an exciting adventure for all his followers and work as an ambassador for science- and space-based careers.

-School activities running alongside Thomas’s mission have some element of science or technology in it, from computer coding, growing crystals and maths demonstrations to fitness and nutrition.
+School activities running alongside Thomas’s mission had some element of science or technology in it, from computer coding, growing crystals and maths demonstrations to fitness and nutrition.